Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 reported treating their water in some way (across all geographic axes except Flah), it is likely that many of the hand pumps in Konobo are not being treated.

-`36.5%` of households have access to an “improved, not shared” latrine (an unshared pit latrine with a slab).
+`36.5%` of households have access to an "improved, not shared" latrine (an unshared pit latrine with a slab).
 An additional `7.3%` have access to a shared pit latrine with a slab.
-The majority of the Konobo population (`60.9%`) reported using the “bush or field” for a toilet (either instead of a latrine or in addition to a latrine).
+The majority of the Konobo population (`60.9%`) reported using the "bush or field" for a toilet (either instead of a latrine or in addition to a latrine).

 ### Mosquito nets